 Nursing home administrators may be able to escape criminal charges by asserting that “We had no idea that [the perpetrator] would do something like that.”
 It is a lot more difficult, however, for them to escape civil liability.
 If the abuser was an employee of the nursing home, the nursing home itself is likely to be held automatically liable for his actions – even if the nursing home administration itself was not at fault.
 Negligent hiring could be another way of establishing liability.

 If the abuse was committed by an independent contractor or by another resident, liability on the part of the nursing home must be shown before the nursing home itself can be held liable.
 In this instance, a nursing home sexual abuse lawyer may try to prove that the perpetrator was inadequately supervised or that the nursing acted negligently in retaining a particular contractor.

 Nursing homes are extensively regulated by New York nursing home regulations and, if the facility accepts Medicaid/Medicare, by federal nursing home regulations.
 Violation of nursing home regulations is usually considered automatic negligence in New York, and it will establish liability if the violation resulted in the abuse.
 Nursing home neglect, as evidenced by bedsores (also known as decubitus ulcers or pressure sores), can also trigger liability.

 The Time to Act Is Now

 If you suspect that your loved one is a victim of nursing home sexual abuse, time matters.
 Contact E. Stewart Jones Hacker Murphy either online or by calling our Albany office at (518) 730-7270 to schedule a free initial consultation.
-We also maintain offices in Troy, Saratoga and Latham.
+We also maintain offices in Troy, Saratoga and Schenectady.